by Martin Maenza, partially adapted from Hawk and Dove v2 #5 by Barbara and Karl Kesel and Chris Wozniak

 “Hey, that’s what Parker gets for dragging his tail,” Hank replied as he gestured with the sandwich still in his hand.
 “You snooze, you lose.”
 He was about take a bite when someone knocked it out of his hand.
 “Hey!”

 A muscular guy with long blond hair in a dark swimsuit and stylized green sunglasses laughed at his own accomplishment.
 “Your sandwich needed more sand, dude!”
 He then kicked up a big divot of sand at Hank and laughed again.

 “Cut it out!”
 Renee exclaimed.
 The six-foot-six blond just smiled and grabbed her by the wrist, pulling her into the air and into his huge, awaiting arms.
 He weighed two-fifty or so and was all muscle.
 “Lemme go!
 Owww!”

 “Shut your yap, babe!”
 Dwayne Wainright ordered.
 “You don’t need a loser like him when you can have the B.M.O.B. — big man on the beach.
 And that’s me.”

-Dwayne lifted himself out of the sand and smiled broadly.
+Lifting himself out of the sand, Dwayne smiled broadly.
 His eyes were beginning to glow with a red crackle of energy.
 “Oh, I plan to!”
 He swung back his left arm and knocked Hank thirty feet through the air.
 “How’s that for a show-and-tell?”

 Dwayne grabbed Renee’s arm with one hand and retrieved his green shades from the sand with the other.
 “Let’s kick this party into high gear, sweet thing!”
 He turned back, expecting another attack, but Hank was nowhere in sight.
 “Guess your little friend had enough!”